 Fishermans Corners – Hinckley Township Location: unknown Description: none found

-Geisingers Corners – Chatham Township Location: 41.074777, -82.024590 on Avon Lake Rd at the intersection of Shaw Rd along East Fork Black River Remnants: none known Description: The proprietors were John Geisinger (1827 – 1911) & Mary (Myers) Geisinger (1825 – 1907) who moved to Ohio from Pennsylvania & had a large family.
-John was a carpenter & employed a few workers in local construction.
-The town had a school & grist mill.
-John & Mary were buried with relatives in Blake Cemetery on Guilford Rd in Guilford Township.
+Geisingers Corners – Chatham Township Location: 41.074777, -82.024590 on Avon Lake Rd at the intersection of Shaw Rd along East Fork Black River Remnants: none known Description: The proprietors were John Geisinger (1827 – 1911) and Mary (Myers) Geisinger (1825 – 1907) who moved to Ohio from Pennsylvania and had a large family.
+John was a carpenter and employed a few workers in local construction.
+The town had a school and a grist mill.
+John and Mary were buried with relatives in Blake Cemetery on Guilford Rd in Guilford Township.

 Description: none found

-Hales Corners – York Township Location: 41.142291, -81.923649 on Branch Rd at the intersection of Columbia Rd Remnants: Branch Cemetery on the south side of Branch Rd east of Columbia Rd Description: It was founded by Samuel Hale (1812 – 1877) & Nancy (Cranmer) Hale (1817 – 1868).
-They moved to Ohio from New York in 1847, purchased 300 acres, & had a few children.
-Samuel was a farmer & brick maker but was very anti-Mason.
-The Hales assisted runaway slaves on the Underground Railroad who were headed to Canada & donated money for a Methodist church at York Center.
-Samuel & Nancy were buried with relatives in Branch Cemetery.
+Hales Corners – York Township Location: 41.142291, -81.923649 on Branch Rd at the intersection of Columbia Rd Remnants: Branch Cemetery on private property on the south side of Branch Rd east of Columbia Rd Description: It was founded by Samuel Hale (1812 – 1877) and Nancy (Cranmer) Hale (1817 – 1868).
+They moved to Ohio from New York in 1847, purchased 300 acres, and had a few children.
+Samuel was a farmer and brick maker but was very anti-Mason.
+The Hales assisted runaway slaves on the Underground Railroad who were headed to Canada and donated money for a Methodist church at York Center.
+Samuel and Nancy were buried with relatives in Branch Cemetery.

-Lake Junction Location: unknown, was between Chippewa Lake & Lester along the Medina Subdivision of the B & O Railroad Description: none found
+Lake Junction Location: unknown, was between Chippewa Lake and Lester along the Medina Subdivision of the B&O Railroad Description: none found

-Newtons – Homer Township Location:41.027450, -82.149914 on US 224 (Greenwich Rd) between Firestone Rd & Camp Rd Remnants: none known Description: The town was founded by a branch of the Newton family in the county.
-It was along the B & O Railroad & had a school.
+Newtons – Homer Township Location:41.027450, -82.149914 on US 224 (Greenwich Rd) between Firestone Rd and Camp Rd Remnants: none known Description: The town was founded by a branch of the Newton family in the county.
+It was along the B&O Railroad and had a school.

 Pekin – Hinckley Township Location: unknown Description: none found

-Pierces Corners – Granger Township Location: 41.155635, -81.756071 on Granger Rd at the intersection of Beach Rd Renmants: Ganyard Cemetery on the west side of Ridge Rd (SR 94) between Granger Rd & Wilbur Rd, old houses & farms in the area Description: Pierces Corners could have just as aptly been named Spencers Corners.
-Nathaniel Pierce (1813 – 1888) was a bee raiser, sheep trader, & wool dealer & moved to Ohio from New York.
-He met Harriet (Spencer) Pierce (1821 – 1910) in Granger Township & married her in 1841.
-Harriet was the only child of Thomas & Hannah (Phelps) Spencer.
-They were from Connecticut & became pioneers in Medina County upon their arrival in 1818.
-Harriet inherited the family land & had 2 children with Nathaniel.
-The town had a school & many fine farms.
-Nathaniel & Harriet were buried with relatives, including Harriet’s parents, in Ganyard Cemetery.
+Pierces Corners – Granger Township Location: 41.155635, -81.756071 on Granger Rd at the intersection of Beach Rd Renmants: Ganyard Cemetery on the west side of SR 94 (Ridge Rd) between Granger Rd and Wilbur Rd, old houses and farm buildings in the area Description: Pierces Corners could have just as aptly been named Spencers Corners.
+Nathaniel Pierce (1813 – 1888) was a bee raiser, sheep trader, and wool dealer and moved to Ohio from New York.
+He met Harriet (Spencer) Pierce (1821 – 1910) in Granger Township and married her in 1841.
+Harriet was the only child of Thomas and Hannah (Phelps) Spencer.
+They were from Connecticut and became pioneers in Medina County upon their arrival in 1818.
+Harriet inherited the family land and had 2 children with Nathaniel.
+The town had a school and many fine farms.
+Nathaniel and Harriet were buried with relatives, including Harriet’s parents, in Ganyard Cemetery.

-Pliny – Liverpool Township Post Office: 1901 – 1904 Location: 41.215331, -81.903470 on Abbyville Rd at the railroad crossing between Muntz Rd & E Law Rd Remnants: Zion Evangelical Lutheran Church & Cemetery on the south side of the GPS coordinates Description: It was on the Cleveland, Lorain, & Wheeling Railway & had the church & a school.
+Pliny – Liverpool Township Post Office: 1901 – 1904 Location: 41.215331, -81.903470 on Abbyville Rd at the railroad crossing between Muntz Rd and E Law Rd Remnants: Zion Evangelical Lutheran Church and Cemetery on the south side of the GPS coordinates Description: It was on the Cleveland, Lorain, & Wheeling Railroad and had the church and a school.
 The church congregation was formed by German immigrants in the 1830s.
-Its current structure was completed in 1896 & replaced the old frame building that was nearly 60 years old.
+Its current structure was completed in 1896 and replaced the old frame building that was nearly 60 years old.

-Risley – Litchfield & Chatham Township Post Office: 1892 – 1905 Location: 41.136242, -82.044232 on W Smith Rd at the intersection of Bryenton Rd Remnants: none known Description: Risley had a school, general store, & a train station on the Northern Ohio Railway.
+Risley – Litchfield and Chatham Township Post Office: 1892 – 1905 Location: 41.136242, -82.044232 on W Smith Rd at the intersection of Bryenton Rd Remnants: none known Description: Risley had a school, general store, and a train station on the Northern Ohio Railway.

-Sheldons Corners – Granger Township Location: 41.188464, -81.710106 on Remsen Rd at the intersection of State Rd Remnants: none known Description: The town was founded by David Sheldon (1794 – 1873) & Anna (Searles) Sheldon (1800 – 1855).
-It had a school & shoe shop.
+Sheldons Corners – Granger Township Location: 41.188464, -81.710106 on Remsen Rd at the intersection of State Rd Remnants: none known Description: The town was founded by David Sheldon (1794 – 1873) and Anna (Searles) Sheldon (1800 – 1855).
+It had a school and a shoe shop.
 A tragic death occurred on the Sheldon’s property when Lyman Isbell (1764 – 1820) was struck by a 40 foot rafter log as it rolled off a barn that local residents were helping build for David.
-Lyman was buried in Coddingville Cemetery on the east side of Dunsha Rd & his family later moved out of the state.
+Lyman was buried in Coddingville Cemetery on the east side of Dunsha Rd and his family later moved out of the state.
 David married Rebecca (Green) Sheldon (1808 – 1885) after Anna passed away.
-They were buried with relatives in Reid Hill Cemetery at the intersection of State Rd & Reid Hill Rd south of town.
+They were buried with relatives in Reid Hill Cemetery at the intersection of State Rd and Reid Hill Rd south of town.

-Silver Creek – Wadsworth Township Location: 41.011912, -81.711701 on Silvercrest Rd between Durling Dr & Silvercreek Rd Remnants: old houses & buildings in the area Description: Silver Creek was a coal mining town & had a train station on the New York, Pennsylvania, & Ohio Railroad with a branch running to the mines.
+Silver Creek – Wadsworth Township Location: 41.011912, -81.711701 on Silvercrest Rd between Durling Dr and Silvercreek Rd Remnants: old houses and buildings in the area Description: Silver Creek was a coal mining town and had a train station on the New York, Pennsylvania, & Ohio Railroad with a branch running to the mines.
 It’s large residential section has a plat map in the 1897 Medina County Atlas.
-The mines & railroad branch stretched southeast along Silver Creek & employed much of the local population.
+The mines and railroad branch stretched southeast along Silver Creek and employed much of the local population.

-Steam Town (Steamtown) – Guilford Township Location:41.047034, -81.814598 on Tower Rd at the intersection of Blake Rd Remnants: Blake Cemetery on the west side of Guilford Rd between Blake Rd & Good Rd, old houses & farms in the area Description: It was named after a steam saw mill that was built there in the mid-1800s.
-The original one was destroyed by fire in 1867 & a second was constructed to serve the area through the late 1800s.
-The town also had two schools, a Mennonite church, blacksmith shop, & a wagon shop.
+Steam Town (Steamtown) – Guilford Township Location:41.047034, -81.814598 on Tower Rd at the intersection of Blake Rd Remnants: Blake Cemetery on the west side of Guilford Rd between Blake Rd and Good Rd, old houses and farm buildings in the area Description: It was named after a steam-powered saw mill that was built there in the mid-1800s.
+The original one was destroyed by fire in 1867 and a second was constructed to serve the area through the late 1800s.
+The town also had 2 schools, a Mennonite church, blacksmith shop, and a wagon shop.
 Many residents were buried in Blake Cemetery.

-Thompsons (Thompson’s Crossing) – York Township Location: 41.142319, -81.967604 on Branch Rd at the railroad crossing between Erhart Rd & Bachtell Rd Remnants: none known Description: The town was on the Northern Ohio Railroad & its proprietor was P. M. Thompson.
+Thompsons (Thompson’s Crossing) – York Township Location: 41.142319, -81.967604 on Branch Rd at the railroad crossing between Erhart Rd and Bachtell Rd Remnants: none known Description: The town was on the Northern Ohio Railroad and its proprietor was P. M. Thompson.

-Weaverville – Wadsworth Township Location:40.994821, -81.692596 on Weaverville Rd west off of Medina Line Rd between Eastern Rd & Silver Fox Dr Remnants: old houses & buildings in the area Description: It had a mine owned by the Wadsworth Coal Mine Company & a school.
+Weaverville – Wadsworth Township Location:40.994821, -81.692596 on Weaverville Rd west off of Medina Line Rd between Eastern Rd and Silver Fox Dr Remnants: old houses and farm buildings in the area Description: It had a mine owned by the Wadsworth Coal Mine Company and a school.